Undergraduate

 Premedical Enhancement (PEP) Program Overview

-The UVM Pre-medical Enhancement Program (PEP) is an extracurricular enrichment program for UVM undergraduate students interested in pursuing a career in medicine or other health profession.
+The UVM Pre-Medical/Pre-Health Enhancement Program (PEP) is an extracurricular enrichment program for UVM undergraduate students interested in pursuing a career in medicine or other health profession.
 PEP is a collaboration between the UVM Larner College of Medicine (LCOM) Office of Primary Care and Area Health Education Centers (AHEC) Program, and the Honors College at UVM.
 PEP partners include the UVM Career Center, The UVM Medical Center (UVMMC), medical students, medical practices, and health professionals.
 The success of PEP relies on the generous donation of time by community physicians.

 For more information about PEP visit: Premedical Enhancement Program